BigBarfEaterBBE/hackberry_project/README.md

 2) If you want to host it on the browser download app.py and if you're just using it through your code editor, download recognizer.py
 3) To get the model itself, run trainer.py, it will take a few seconds to download the model file FOR WEB HOSTING VER.
 ONLY:
-4) When you run app.py it will print: * Server running on: http://10.0.0.103:5000/ * Use this URL on iPhone browser.
+4) When you run app.py it will print: * Server running on: http://10.0.0.103:5000/ * Use this URL on your browser.
 5) If you are having trouble with the link it provides, use http://localhost:5000/ *ONLY WORKS IF YOU ARE OPENING IT ON THE SAME DEVICE AS YOU RAN THE PROGRAM ON*

 NOTE: